chanzuckerberg/cellxgene/docs/REST_API.md

 ### Obs or Var _Index_ Filters

-Several POST routes allow filtering by observation or variable index, eg, access to a subset of the dataframe.
+Several PUT / POST routes allow filtering by observation or variable index, eg, access to a subset of the dataframe.
 Obs or var indexes may be specified individually or as a range.

 For example, the following filter requests observations 1, 99, 1000-2000 from the dataframe (all variables are implicitly requested because no var filter is provided):

 ```
-POST
+PUT or POST
 --
 {
   filter: {